Skip to main content

 Celebrating a birthday or an anniversary?
 Or is it your first time in the park?
 Then head for Disneyland’s City Hall when you first enter the park to get a button you can wear all day.
 You’ll be celebrated by cast members and may enjoy a perk or two, such as a free dessert.

 For our family, the nightly Disneyland fireworks show is one of the highlights of a visit to the Magic Kingdom.
 To get the best view, head to the front of Main Street and find a spot across from the Disneyland Fire Department, then face the castle.
-Also enjoy at night the enchanting Main Street Electrical Parade, which returned to the park just last month.
+Also at night, enjoy the enchanting Main Street Electrical Parade.

 After the show, if you have a family of night owls, you can easily avoid the crowds by jumping on the Disneyland Train at the Main Street station and heading into another part of the park.
 Or if you are done for the night, you’ll be able to make an easy exit out of the main gate, along with most other visitors.